Frequently Asked Questions

 I strongly recommend CiviCRM to many of my clients and am happy to talk to you about whether it might be a good solution to your needs.
 I also host the domain "civicrm.ca".

 I only provide website hosting to my development clients, I don't provide a hosting service on it's own.
 I prefer to host the projects I work on because before I started hosting them, I found I was wasting a lot of time propping up bad hosting services.
-The hosting I provide is on a pair of dedicated servers, optimized for Drupal and CiviCRM websites only, that I manage with the help of Rob Ellis.
+The hosting I provide is on a pair of dedicated servers, optimized for Drupal and CiviCRM websites only, as described here.

 The lame but only correct answer to that question is "it depends".
 Most of the projects I have worked on are less that $20,000.
 Some of them I have done for free.
 The best answer to this question is for you to tell me your budget, and I can tell you what I can achieve within that budget.
 If you're lucky, you'll have some left overs.